Test Results and Member Lineages

 allowing you to make a donation in honor of a specific person.
 The

-funds will be entirely collected and held by Family Tree DNA, but their
+will be entirely collected and held by Family Tree DNA, but their dispursement

-dispursement is implemented by your project administrator.
-You can
+is implemented by your project administrator.
+You can inform your

-inform your project adminstrator whose test you want subsidized with your
+project adminstrator whose test you want subsidized with your donation

-donation or, if you wish, you can leave it up to the project administrator
+or, if you wish, you can leave it up to the project administrator to decide

-to decide where the funds can best be applied.
-Please note that anonymous
+where the funds can best be applied.
+Please note that anonymous donations

-donations are not just anonymous to the public; they are also anonymous
+are not just anonymous to the public; they are also anonymous to the project

-to the project admin.
-If you want the admin to know you made the
+admin.
+If you want the admin to know you made the donation and/or

-donation and/or have a special request for how it is to be spent, please
+have a special request for how it is to be spent, please notify the admin

 There has been an instance in one of my projects where